bibekananda-datta/Online-Learning/README.md

 ## Description of the .m file

 ### Function files
-To learn more about the function files, please read the commments in the file respective files
+To learn more about the function files, please read the comments in the file respective files

 **binpercept.m:** Function file based on perceptron algorithm for binary classifiers.